aa1024/nexusQ/README.md

 * Drag and stick the nodes on canvas
 * Double-click to release the sticky nodes
 * Auto adjusting network contained within the canvas area

+### Todo
+* Color coding of links
+* Sizing of nodes based on the weights
+* Dynamicaly update the network
+* Add icon support to the nodes
+* Add persistent and broken links feature